-There are plenty of cities in the world where 24 hours is an adequate amount of time to see the sights and still have a little time left over to leisurely wander about and taste a few local treats, but I’m telling you right now, Budapest is not one of those cities.
-We only had 24 hours in Budapest on our trip down the Danube with Viking River Cruises and I definitely left wanting more, so much so that when I returned home from the trip, I immediately added Budapest to our to-see list for our fourth year in London.
-After my short “taster session” in Hungary’s capital, I was so excited at the prospect of returning again, this time with Cory and Lex in tow.
+There are many cities in the world where 24 hours is an adequate amount of time to see the sights and still have a little time left over to leisurely wander about and people-watch from a cozy cafe, but I’m telling you right now, Budapest is not one of those cities.
+We only had 24 hours in Budapest on our cruise down the Danube with Viking River Cruises and I definitely left wanting more, so much so that when I returned home from the trip, I immediately added Budapest to our to-see list for our fourth year in London.
+After my short “taster session” in Hungary’s capital, I was so excited at the prospect of returning again.

-As it turned out, a move to Asia meant we never got a fourth year in London, so I’ve still yet to return and properly explore Budapest, but I can at least share with you today what I have seen, which is actually quite a bit considering the limited amount of time I had in the city.
-I’ve included a few recommendations at the bottom of this post for how much time I truly think you need in this fascinating city, but if you’ve only got 24 hours in Budapest, the following are a few things you won’t want to miss!
+As it turned out, a move to Asia meant we never got a fourth year in London, so I’ve yet to return and explore thoroughly, but I can at least share with you today what I have seen, which is actually quite a lot considering the limited amount of time I had in the city.
+I’ve included a few recommendations at the bottom of this post for how much time I truly think you need here, but if you’ve only got 24 hours in Budapest, the following are a few things you won’t want to miss!

-Located on the Buda side of the river atop Castle Hill, the Fisherman’s Bastion in Budapest offers, arguably, the best view in the city.
-(Not to mention the architecture of the terrace itself is pretty amazing to see!)
-From the Bastion’s terrace and its seven towers, you’ll be treated to perfect, unobstructed views of the Hungarian Parliament building, the Danube, the city of Pest, and Gellért Hill, another location in Budapest known for its sweeping views of the city.
+From the Bastion’s terrace and its seven towers, you’ll be treated to perfect, unobstructed views of the Hungarian Parliament Building, the Danube, the city of Pest, and Gellért Hill, another location known for its sweeping views of the city.

 To worship or pray, entrance into Matthias Church is free, but if you’re visiting as a tourist, you’ll need to pay for an admission ticket.
 However, with your ticket you’ll be free to wander in the church as long as you like, join one of the guided tours, or visit the Museum of Ecclesiastical Art which is located in the church as well, so it’s well worth the money.

-Also on the Buda side of Budapest is Buda Castle, the city’s ancient royal palace and the historical seat of the Hungarian kings.
-We didn’t have time to go inside Buda Castle, but we did get to walk through the palace courtyards and enjoy the view from the front of the palace.
-Like the Fisherman’s Bastion, thanks to its position high on Castle Hill, Buda Castle offers plenty of opportunities for photographers looking for expansive views of the city below!
+Also located in Buda is Buda Castle, the city’s ancient royal palace and the historical seat of the Hungarian kings.
+We didn’t have time to go inside the castle, but we did get to walk through the palace courtyards and enjoy the view from the front of the palace.
+Like the Fisherman’s Bastion, thanks to its position high on Castle Hill, Buda Castle offers plenty of opportunities for photographers looking for expansive views of the city below.

 The Great Market Hall is a popular spot for both locals and tourists alike to come for lunch, so if you’re looking to pay a visit, avoiding the lunch rush hours from 12-2pm will probably make for a more enjoyable experience.
 The market is free to enter, but good luck leaving without spending at least a few forint on the local dishes and delicacies served here!